tweag/nickel/doc/manual/merging.md

 security & {firewall.open_proto.ftp = false} // => {firewall.open_ports = [80, 443]
 ```

-We then see that depending fields are updated when you overwrite the fields they
+We then see that dependent fields are updated when you overwrite the fields they
 depend on.

 ## A word about contracts